-The course explores modern identities and the practice of writing with a particular focus on the intersections of race and gender.
-Topics include: Jewish women's writing; identity, assimilation and displacement; transitions and traditions; class and ethnicity; memory and identity; and creativity and resistance.
+Modern literature and culture probes the notions of autonomous selfhood and stable identity.
+In this course, students explore modern identities and the practice of writing with a particular focus on the intersections of race and gender, culture and ethnicity.
+Topics may include: identity, displacement and assimilation; traditions and transitions; diasporic identities; class and ethnicity; memory and identity; and creativity and resistance.
 1 Credit